Than Shwe: Style of leadership

 Than Shwe relaxed some state control over the economy, and was a supporter of Burma's participation in the Association of South East Asian Nations (ASEAN).
-He also oversaw a large crackdown on corruption, which saw the sackings of a number of cabinet ministers and regional commanders in 1997.
+He also oversaw a large crackdown on corruption, which saw a number of cabinet ministers and regional commanders sacked in 1997.

 The convention for the "Discipline Democracy New Constitution" was convened from 9 January 1993 to 3 September 2007, a period of more than 14 years and 8 months.
 Although the main opposition party, National League for Democracy (NLD) led by Aung San Suu Kyi, which won the multi-party democracy general election in 1990, did not participate, the chairman of National Convention Lieutenant General Thein Sein announced that the creation of the "Constitution" had been accomplished.

 Than Shwe has continued the suppression of the free press in Burma, and has overseen the detention of journalists who oppose his regime.
 While he oversaw the release of Aung San Suu Kyi during the late 1990s, he also oversaw her return to detention in 2003.
 Despite his relaxation of some restrictions on Burma's economy, his economic policies have been often criticized as ill-planned.
+He advocated for Crony capitalism.

-He maintains a low profile.
-He tends to be seen as being sullen, humorless, and rather withdrawn, a hardliner, skilled manipulator, and an opponent of the democratization of Burma.
-He marks national holidays and ceremonies with messages in the state-run newspapers, but rarely talks to the press.
+He maintains a low profile, often perceived as reserved and serious, with a reputation as a hardliner and a skilled manipulator.
+Some observers note that he opposes the democratization of Burma.
+He marks national holidays and ceremonies with messages in the state-run newspapers but rarely engages with the press.
 The lavish wedding of his daughter, involving diamonds and champagne, was particularly controversial in a country whose people continue to suffer enormous poverty and enforced austerity.

 Power struggles have plagued Burma's military leadership.
 Than Shwe has been linked to the toppling and arrest of Prime Minister Khin Nyunt in 2004, which has significantly increased his own power.
 The former premier, who said he supported Aung San Suu Kyi's involvement in the National Convention, was seen as a moderate at odds with the junta's hardliners.